The linear stability of Reissner-Nordstr\"om spacetime: the full subextremal range: Introduction

 Such definition of $\TT_{\mu\nu}[\qf^\F, \pf]$ is motivated by the following property: when applied with multiplier $X=\partial_t$, the associated current $\PP^{X}_{\mu}=\TT_{\mu\nu}[\qf^\F, \pf]X^\nu$ is divergence free.
-In particular, the additional term $- a(r) Q (\DDs_2 \pf \c \qf^\F) g_{\mu\nu}$ in the definition of the combined energy-momentum tensor is the one needed to obtain cancellation of the divergence.
+In particular, the additional term $- Q \c a(r) \left(\DDs_2 \pf \c \qf^\F\right) g_{\mu\nu}$ in the definition of the combined energy-momentum tensor is precisely the one needed to obtain cancellation of the divergence.
 By applying the divergence theorem to a causal domain, one only needs to prove the positivity of the modified boundary terms to obtain boundedness of the energy, which can be obtained in the full subextremal range $|Q|<M$.
+This is done in Section \ref{sec-en}.

-The derivation of Morawetz estimates is more subtle since the divergence of the current associated to $Y=f(r) \partial_{r^*}$ does not vanish, but has to be proved to be positive definite.
-Because of the mixed term in the definition of $\TT_{\mu\nu}[\qf^\F, \pf]$, we obtain a spacetime integral containing terms of the schematic form \beaa g_1(r) |\qf^\F|^2+ g_2(r) |\pf|^2 - g_3(r) \left(\qf^\F \c \pf\right) \eeaa which has to be proved to be positive definite for a well-chosen function $f(r)$.
-As done in \cite{pei-ken}, the negativity of the discriminant of the above quadratic form ($D=g_3(r)^2-4g_1(r)g_2(r)$), together with the positivity of the coefficients $g_1(r)$ and $g_2(r)$, is used to conclude that a spacetime integral of the above schematic form is positive definite.
+The derivation of Morawetz estimates is more subtle since the divergence of the current associated to $Y=f(r) \partial_{r}$ does not vanish, but has to be proved to be positive definite.
+Because of the mixed term in the definition of $\TT_{\mu\nu}[\qf^\F, \pf]$, we obtain a spacetime integral containing terms of the schematic form \beaa c_1(r) |\qf^\F|^2+ c_2(r) |\pf|^2 - c_3(r) \left(\qf^\F \c \pf\right) \eeaa which has to be proved to be positive definite for a well-chosen function $f(r)$.
+The negativity of the discriminant of the above quadratic form ($D=c_3(r)^2-4c_1(r)c_2(r)$), together with the positivity of the coefficients $c_1(r)$ and $c_2(r)$, is used to conclude that a spacetime integral of the above schematic form is positive definite.
+This is done in Section \ref{sec-mo}.

-Finally, the $r$-weights appearing on the right hand side of each respective equation in the mixed spin $\pm1$ and spin $\pm 2$ Regge--Wheeler system are sufficiently good so that the derivation of the $r^p$ hierarchy of Dafermos--Rodnianski for the system is identical to the standard wave equation.
-The above concludes the proof of Theorem \ref{rough-version-b}.
+Finally, the $r$-weights appearing on the right hand side of the equations in the mixed spin $\pm1$ and spin $\pm 2$ Regge--Wheeler system are sufficiently good so that the derivation of the $r^p$-hierarchy of Dafermos--Rodnianski for the system is identical to the standard wave equation.
+This is done in Section \ref{rp-sec}.

-Once decay for $\qf^\F$ and $\pf$ is obtained in the range $|Q| < M$, the relation \eqref{relation} implies control of $\qf$, and the result in \cite{Giorgi6} gives control of all the remaining gauge-dependent quantities, therefore proving the linear stability of Reissner-Nordstr\"om spacetime for $|Q| < M$ as roughly stated in Theorem \ref{rough-version-a}, with the same decay as in \cite{Giorgi6}.
+A rough version of the result is as follows.
+For the precise version, see Theorem \ref{main-theorem}.

+\begin{theorem} [Rough version] Solutions to the mixed spin $\pm1$ and spin $\pm2$ Regge--Wheeler system on Reissner-Nordstr\"om spacetime with $|Q|<M$ arising from initial data which is prescribed on a Cauchy hypersurface $\Sigma_0$ satisfy statements of energy boundedness, integrated local energy decay, and a hierarchy of $r$-weighted energy estimates. \end{theorem}